 Cancel anytime.
 No contract.

-Practice chanter + book purchased separately (~$99)
+Practice chanter + book available at checkout (~$99)

 Join Monthly: $147/moJust $125/month.
 Save over $260/year